 When we speak of Native American casinos, specifically those in Arizona, it is important that you do not get confused.
 While these may seem different from the casinos that exist in Atlantic City and Las Vegas, they really aren’t.
 The only reason they are differentiated is due to the fact that, in Arizona, casinos are only able to exist in Tribal territories.

-Of the 20+ casinos in the state, every last one of them are owned and operated by Native American tribes.
+Of the 20+ casinos in the state, every last one of them is owned and operated by Native American tribes.
 As for what type of experience you can expect, you will find that Native-run casinos are really identical to those found on the Las Vegas strip.
 These sites will feature slots, sports betting, table games, and just about every other type of game that you would expect from a brick and mortar casino.
 Many of the casinos are resort casinos, meaning that, in addition to the casino floor, there are also hotel rooms and other amenities such as spas, shopping, restaurants, and shows.

 Of course, it goes without saying that every casino is different, even in Arizona.
 So while one might feature all sorts of table games and poker action, another might only offer a limited number of table games and slots.
 Before assuming each and every casino boasts the same offering,